Clean Home

 here would be pointless, as the list varies from user to user.
 Just check

-page of the desired program and search for
+the man page of the desired program and search for

 ‘directory’ or ‘config’ and the like, you’ll find what you are looking for